en4ble1337/GPUaaS-Marketplace/vast-lxc.md

 # Vast.ai GPU Setup for Proxmox LXC

 > [!NOTE]
 > Before running the main installation script, you must install some essential system packages and Python libraries.
 This will prevent common errors during > the setup process.
-You can install all prerequisites by running the commands below:
+You can install all prerequisites by running the commands below.
+Additional resource for vast: https://github.com/en4ble1337/vasttools?tab=readme-ov-file

 ```bash
 # Update package list and install pip and build-essential